DOSull/netlogo-utils/distributions-utils.md

 ### random-gamma-with-mean-sd
 **random-gamma-with-mean-sd** _mean_ _sd_

-Reports a Gamma distributed random variate from the the Gamma distributed with mean _mean_ and standard-deviation _sd_.
+Reports a Gamma distributed random variate from the Gamma distribution with mean _mean_ and standard-deviation _sd_.

 ### random-lognormal
 **random-lognormal** _mean_ _sd_